-3(i) That in respect of reporting the formal position of Council to the media, and a spokesperson speaking on behalf of the Council to the media, the following will apply:

-- The Media Coordinator, Communications & Engagement Manager and Manager Strategy & Place shall be the initial point of contact to the media and are to be notified of all enquiries from the media; - b) The Mayor, General Manager, Divisional Managers, Media Coordinator, Communications & Engagement Manager and Manager Strategy & Place are the only persons authorised to respond to enquiries from the media; - Responses to the media are to be restricted to the dissemination of factual information relevant to the person's area of responsibility, and are not permitted to be of a subjective, emotive or partisan nature; - d) All press releases and media statements are to be signed off by the relevant Divisional Manager or General Manager, following consultation with the Mayor or Mayor's delegate. - 3(ii) All councillors retain the right to speak to the media, and to make a public statement or post to the media in their capacity as a councillor.
+- 3(i) That in respect of reporting the formal position of Council to the media, and a spokesperson speaking on behalf of the Council to the media, the following will apply: - a) The Media Coordinator, Communications & Engagement Manager and Manager Strategy & Place shall be the initial point of contact to the media and are to be notified of all enquiries from the media: - b) The Mayor, General Manager, Divisional Managers, Media Coordinator, Communications & Engagement Manager and Manager Strategy & Place are the only persons authorised to respond to enquiries from the media; - Responses to the media are to be restricted to the dissemination of factual information relevant to the person's area of responsibility, and are not permitted to be of a subjective, emotive or partisan nature; - d) All press releases and media statements are to be signed off by the relevant Divisional Manager or General Manager, following consultation with the Mayor or Mayor's delegate. - While it is recognised that council committee members, delegates of council and council advisers, as members of the community, may have a right to make public comment and enter into public debate on political and social issues, care is to be taken not to convey the impression that such comment is official comment made in your capacity as a council committee member, delegate of council or council adviser.